Galveston Property Tax Appeals Save $205+ Million Per Year

 Total Tax Savings

-When put all together, administrative appeals were able to lower the tax burden for families and businesses by a staggering $91.72 million.
-Not only was this a record haul, it may be a watershed moment for single family homes.
+When put all together, administrative appeals were able to lower the tax burden for families and businesses by a staggering $160.37 million.
+Not only was this a record haul, but it may also be a watershed moment for single family homes.
 Commercial properties have always been on top when it comes to protest savings.
-2023 was the first time that residential real estate came close to surpassing businesses.
-Residential property landed $44.92 million, while businesses experienced a total cut of $46.80 million.
+2023 was the first time that residential real estate came close to surpassing businesses, though commercial real estate jumped ahead in 2024.
+Residential property landed $63.75 million, while businesses experienced a total cut of $96.61 million.
 With more homes joining the protest ranks every year, they are sure to overtake businesses in a decade.